sfeir-open-source/sfeir-school-terraform/docs/markdown/02_premiers_pas/00-TITLE.md

 <br/>

 1. Impossible
-2. terraform fmt
+2. terraform fmt (to format the terraform code)
-3. terraform init
+3. terraform init (to initialize a terraform environment)
 4. **terraform plan**
-5. terraform show
+5. terraform show (to show the state as terraform code)

 ##==##
 <!-- .slide: -->